How to measure environmental sustainability in fashion.

 There is much to be done in the fashion industry to right the ethical and environmental wrongs of current mainstream practices.
 Making sure all suppliers within your value chain are responsible and transparent, and backing your findings with factual data, is key to setting yourself apart from greenwashing.

-You can book a demo of SBP's Supplier Audit Tool here.
+Ready to start?
+Book a demo of our Supplier Audit Tool here.